feiphoon/github-workshop/issues.md

 | What do you do? | I can see that you joined the AIClub, so you may be keen on AI, data science and the likes, but what do you do to survive? |
 | Why did you join this workshop?  |  Please, explain me how proficient (if any) you are with GitHub and what you are expecting from this workshop  |

-* Click on the `Submit new issue` green button.
+* Submit the new issue
 * Step 1 completed.
 Your issue has been assigned a tracking number (gotten how the numbering works?)

 # Step 2.
 Assigning an issue

-* Once everyone has completed step 1, click again on the `Issue` tab.
-Now you should be able to see all the questions (hope that there are not too many duplicates!)
+* Once everyone has completed step 1, you should be able to see all the questions (hope that there are not too many duplicates!)
-* To avoid having everyone dealing with the same question, **quickly** decide who is going to answer what :sweat_smile:
+* Select a question you like and assign the issue  to yourself.
+To avoid having everyone dealing with the same question, **quickly** decide who is going to answer what **before** assigning the issue to yourself :sweat_smile:
-* Select the question you like and click on it
-* On the right menu, you will see a `Assignees No one — assign yourself`.
-Click on it and then on your name.
 * Great, you just committed to answer the question :nerd_face:
 * Write a nice comment explaining that you are dealing with the issue right now.
 It is nice knowing that an issue has been assigned to someone, but it is even better knowing that someone is actually working on it!
-* Click on the `Comment` green button.
-* Note the grey `Close and comment` beside: this is a great one to click on, we will do it later :grin:
 * Step 2 completed!

 # Step 3.
 Checking whether all issues have been assigned

-* Once everyone has completed step 2, click again on the `Issue` tab.
-Now you should be able to see all the questions and who is dealing with them!
+* Once everyone has completed step 2, you should be able to see all the questions and who is dealing with them!
 * Step 3 completed.
 This was easy, wasn't it?